At The Glebe Primary School, we believe that even the smallest of achievements should be celebrated.

 We participate in a lot of themed work during Anti-bullying week, including work on cyber-bullying, in November each year, to teach children ways of interacting with each other, what bullying is and what to do if you are being bullied.
 Our school takes bullying very seriously and throughout the year looks at ways of promoting positive relationships between all those at The Glebe Primary School.
 We are currently working towards Anti-Bullying Accreditation.

 Our children are doing at least two hours of P.E. per week.
-We have specialist sports coaches coming into school to work with different classes in sports including: Gymnastics, Football, TAG Rugby, Volleyball, Cricket, Dance and Netball.
+We have a community link with Norton Sports Complex who work with different classes in sports including: Gymnastics, Football, TAG Rugby, Volleyball, Cricket, Dance and Netball.

 Children in Lower Key Stage 2 also go swimming.
 Any child that does not gain the minimum 25 metres by Year 6 are given access to top-up sessions in the Summer Term to ensure they reach the required standard.